Italian gun makers make lots of cool guns, but for some reason, they excel at shotguns.

 I believe shotguns should be nice and lightweight, and they are best when they are quick on target.
 Benelli hits it on the head with the M2 certainly gives shooters that advantage.

-The M2 is also the most affordable and common of the Benelli shotguns.
-It’s still massively popular, and the price isn’t a reflection of a lower quality compared to the other Benelli shotguns.
+This series is also the most affordable and common of the Benelli shotguns.
+But don’t let price fool you.
+It’s still massively popular, and the price isn’t a reflection of lower quality.

-The Benelli M3 is my favorite shotgun of all time, and it might be the most capable and versatile shotgun on the market.
-It’s one of the rare convertible shotguns.
+The Benelli M3 is my favorite shotgun of all time.
+It might be the most capable and versatile shotgun on the market.
+And it’s one of the rare convertible shotguns.

 A convertible shotgun is one that allows the user to swap between a semi-automatic action and a pump action.